fission/docs.fission.io/docs/content/en/docs/installation/_index.en.md

 Helm is an installer for Kubernetes.
 If you already use helm, [skip to the next section](#install-fission).

+Helm v2 is deprecated, Fission can be installed via helm v3.

 To install helm, first you'll need the helm CLI.
 Visit [here](https://helm.sh/docs/intro/install/) to see how to install it.